 In the wild, betta fish are used to clay or a muddy substrate, so you may want to consider using one of these, however, most people prefer using a gravel substrate for their betta fish which is fine and a personal choice.

 If you prefer a gravel type of substrate, I would suggest looking at a smoother pebble to avoid causing any injuries.
-Betta fish that develop certain skin diseases such as ich or fin rot may rub against rocks, or the substrate to relieve the itchiness, and a sharper stone may damage their scales or delicate fins.
+You may find your betta fish rubbing on rocks or substrate to relieve itchiness when they develop certain skin diseases such as ich or fin rot.
+Rubbing against sharper stones and jagged edges may damage their scales or delicate fins.

 Betta Tank Lighting